What are we Teaching?

 Size: 234mm x 156mm

-Pages : 180 (est)
+Pages : 212

 ISBN : 9781785837180

-Part one introduces the key theories on which the book is based, including different ways of making sense of knowledge, skills and values in the curriculum, powerful knowledge and educational capabilities.
-What are we Teaching? is research-based, using voices of real teachers who engaged with the question ‘what makes your subject a powerful knowledge for young people’, and it is their testimonies that provide a provocation for each chapter in section two which focus on different subject areas.
-The final part offers advice on building a powerful knowledge, capabilities curriculum in schools.
+Part One introduces the key theories on which the book is based, including different ways of making sense of knowledge, skills and values in the curriculum, powerful knowledge and educational capabilities.
+What are we Teaching?is research-based, using voices of real teachers who engaged with the question ‘what makes your subject powerful knowledge for young people’, and Part Two, which focuses on different subject areas, examines these testimonies.
+The final part offers advice on building a powerful knowledge and capabilities rich curriculum in schools.
+Each chapter includes a set of reflective questions which can be used as part of ITE training or staff CPD.

 Essential reading for teachers, senior and subject leaders and curriculum coordinators.